adnsv/go-action/readme.md

+# go-action

+A collection of command-line utilities for managing version information and build processes.

-# gitstat
+## gitstat Subcommand

-A command-line utility that extracts and formats Git repository version information into JSON format.
+The `gitstat` subcommand extracts and formats Git repository version information into JSON format.
 It's particularly useful for CI/CD pipelines and build systems that need to access version information programmatically.

-## Features
+### Features

 - Extracts comprehensive Git repository metadata:
   - Current branch name